tomkreker/Kanban-Board/README.md

 - Add new tasks
 - Switch tasks between three categories: To Do, Doing and Done
 - Delete tasks (prompting the user for confirmation)
+- A lovely dog image to keep you smiling

 ## Installation